Equity Initiative 2020

 Participants are limited to one entry.

-Selected winners must provide proof of income status to accept the prize.
+Selected winners must provide proof of income status or impact to accept the prize.

 Participants must be currently in high school in the U.S.